-Bradley is dressed as Van Gogh from one of his famous painted self portraits (we added his bandaged ear to make the reference extra noticeable).
+Bradley is dressed as Van Gogh from one of his famous painted self portraits.
+(We added his bandaged ear to make the reference extra noticeable.)
 Grace is dressed as Starry Night, one of Van Gogh’s most esteemed paintings.
-We knew we wanted to do a couples costume, but didn’t want to do something that has been overdone or something cliche.
+We knew we wanted to do a creative couple costume, and didn’t want to do something that has been overdone or something cliche.
 I have never bought a costume from a costume store so we were looking for something that we could create that would be unique.

 I have always loved Starry Night and Brad bears a striking resemblance to Van Gogh (except he has two ears) so we decided it would be perfect.
 We bought the dress, hat and blazer at Value Village and I painted the dress and jacket modeled after the paintings, using lots of fabric paints with short brush strokes and layering colors.
 I painted Brads face with makeup paint.
 I wore a picture frame attached with a necklace chain to further accentuate that I was a painting.
 And the rest is history!
 Art history that is…

 Van Gogh and Starry Night